Generic Name: tramadol hydrochloride

-Ultram® (tramadol hydrochloride) tablets is a centrally acting analgesic.
+Ultram (tramadol hydrochloride) tablets are an opioid agonist.
 The chemical name for tramadol hydrochloride is (±)cis-2-[(dimethylamino)methyl]-1-(3-methoxyphenyl) cyclohexanol hydrochloride.
-Its structural formula is:
+The structural formula is:

 Ultram - Clinical Pharmacology

-Ultram® contains tramadol, a centrally acting synthetic opioid analgesic.
-Although its mode of action is not completely understood, from animal tests, at least two complementary mechanisms appear applicable: binding of parent and M1 metabolite to µ-opioid receptors and weak inhibition of re-uptake of norepinephrine and serotonin.
+Ultram contains tramadol, an opioid agonist and inhibitor of norepinephrine and serotonin re-uptake.
+Although the mode of action is not completely understood, the analgesic effect of tramadol is believed to be due to both binding to µ-opioid receptors and weak inhibition of re-uptake of norepinephrine and serotonin.